Oscar Underwood: Death and legacy

 Underwood suffered two disabling strokes in the winter of 1928–29.
 He died on January 25, 1929, at Woodlawn plantation.
 Pursuant to his wishes, his corpse was returned to Alabama, and buried beside his first wife in Birmingham's Elmwood Cemetery.
 His second wife was later buried with him, as was his son John Lewis Underwood (1888–1973).
 His son Oscar Wilder Underwood Jr. (1890–1962), who served with distinction as a U.S. Army Captain in World War I, later became a law professor at the University of Virginia.

 Most of Underwood's papers are held by the Alabama Department of Archives and History, with some made available free online.
 Some of the family's papers are also held by his alma mater, the University of Virginia.

-Future President John F. Kennedy mentioned Underwood as one of his Profiles in Courage for his stand against the Klan.
+For Underwood's stand against the Klan, future President John F. Kennedy mentioned Underwood in his book Profiles in Courage, and the TV series of the same name, based on the book, featured Underwood in its first episode.

 Underwood's former home in Washington, D.C., the Oscar W. Underwood House, was designated a National Historic Landmark in 1976.
 Woodlawn plantation was named to the National Register of Historic Places in 1970, and designated a national landmark in 1998.
 In 1990, Underwood was inducted into the Alabama Men's Hall of Fame.